 The university offers a Health Care Flexible Spending Account and a Dependent Care Flexible Spending Account, administered by EBPA.
 A flexible spending account (FSA) enables you to reduce your taxable income by setting aside pre-tax funds to pay for eligible health care and dependent care expenses.
 Part-time faculty teaching at The New School for Jazz and Contemporary Music are not eligible for this benefit.

-You can enroll in these accounts only during each year's open enrollment period or the eligibility period for new employees or if you have experienced a change in status as defined by the IRS.
-Refer to Changing Your Elections for additional information.
+You can enroll in these accounts when you are newly benefits-eligible, during the university's annual open enrollment period, or if you have experienced a change in status as defined by the IRS (refer to Changing Your Elections for additional information).

 Note: Employees enrolled in the High Deductible Health Plan with Health Savings Account cannot elect a Health Care Flexible Spending Account.